Table of Contents

 Processor Description Notes

-GenericQueryProcessor Removes special characters from the query
+GenericQueryProcessor Removes special characters from queries

 Result Processors